 No, Public Housing Rental Assistance is not portable and does not transfer with you.
 This assistance is attached to the Public Housing unit rented to you and you will not have a voucher, as you would with the Section 8 Rental Assistance Program.

 The Housing Authority does not provide emergency housing assistance.
-If you need housing right away, consult the Resources and Documents page - LINK.
+If you need housing right away, consult the Community Resources page.

 What happens if I move before I reach the top of the list?